GrHalbgott/Fossgis21-22_GroupProjectTRNK/README.md

 8. Search for an image with full extent (no black parts) and minimal cloud cover
 9. Hover over the entry and click on the eye icon ("View product details")
 10. Check in the quick look window if the data seems suitable
+  - If the images you are looking for are offline, you can add them to your cart.
+After a while (couple of minutes to maybe hours) they will be available to download
 11. In the Inspector, navigate to GRANULE/*Name of data*/IMG_DATA/R10m/ and download the two files "...B04..." & "...B08..." (both .jp2)
-12. When downloaded, put the four files in a folder "data/sentinel_2" and move the folder "data" where the scripts of this project are located (take a look at <a href="data_structure.png">data_structure.png</a>)
+12. When downloaded, put the two files in a folder "data" and move the folder to the location of the scripts of this project (take a look at <a href="data_structure.png">data_structure.png</a> for reference)

-#### Data is offline?
-If the images you are looking for are offline, you can add them to your cart.
-After a while (couple of minutes to maybe hours) they will be available to download as described above.

 </details>

 <details>